 - Re-establishment of the Technical Mapping Advisory Council

 - Pre-Disaster Mitigation Activities

 - Post-Disaster Mitigation Activities

 Flood Risk Management/Cooperating Technical Partner Mentoring Activities

-Every two years, as part of its mentoring program, NAFSMA conducts an awards program to highlight the best in outreach initiatives across the nation that address flood risk management and water quality issues.
-This awards program will be offered in 2014.
+As part of its mentoring program, NAFSMA conducts an awards program to highlight the best in outreach initiatives across the nation that address flood risk management and water quality issues.

 - Information the next mentoring event...soon to come